varya/steroids/_posts/cloud_services/2013-06-04-ios-build-config.markdown

 Sign in with your Apple ID to [developer.apple.com][apple-dev].
 Then, open the [Certificate listing][apple-certificate-list] under the iOS Dev Center.

 Click on the plus button in the upper right corner.
-Under the **Distribution** category, select the **App Store and Ad Hoc** option.
+Under the **Production** category, select the **App Store and Ad Hoc** option.
 Click **Continue** and follow the instructions on the screen about creating a Certificate Signing Request via Keychain Access, and uploading it to Apple.

 After you're done, it takes a couple of moments for Apple to generate the iOS Distribution Certificate for you.
-You can then find it under the Distribution category:
+You can then find it under the Production category:

 <img src="/steroids/images/ios_build/download_certificate.png">